-Some people say, "I'm too far gone to get right with God."
-They need to look at Rahab!
+Some people say, "I'm not the religious type.
+I'm too far gone to get right with God."
+They need to look at Rahab.
 For starters, she was a non-Jew, a foreigner.
 There's strike one.
 Next she was a woman in a man's world.
 There's strike two.
 And finally she was a prostitute.
 There have been Bible scholars who struggled with the implications and suggested Rahab was actually a hostess or innkeeper.
-But the text specifically calls her "the prostitute" and uses a word that signifies a secular prostitute and not a temple prostitute.
-[2] There's strike three.
+But the text specifically calls her "the prostitute" and uses a word that signifies a secular prostitute and not a temple prostitute.2 There's strike three.

-Thankfully, God doesn't operate on the three-strike rule.
-The fact is, He works on the one strike rule.
+But the God of the Bible doesn't operate on the three-strike rule.
+The truth is, He works on the one strike rule.
 The soul that sins shall die.
 Rahab deserved to be out of the game.
 Indeed, she was out of the game.
 She was dead in her sins and enslaved to her sinful choices.
 She was a prostitute, heading for destruction.

 But God spared her.
 On what basis?
 Did she clean up her life first and then present it to God?
-No. She came to God, not on the basis of merit, but the same way any descendant of Adam must come, by faith.
+No. She turned to God, not on the basis of her merit, but the same way any descendant of Adam must come, by faith.
 Let this sink in, my friend...